 R.E.M. emerged in the wake of punk from Athens, Georgia, and started their career as an insular Indie band, with cryptic albums that enjoyed a cult following.
 But gradually they beefed up their sound, experienced airplay, signed up to a major label, and became one of the most successful bands in the world.

 More than most bands, all four members of R.E.M. were important – Michael Stipe was the most recognisable figure as the front-man and lyricist, and his voice was distinctive and adaptable.
 Guitarist Peter Buck gave them their signature sound with his pretty arpeggiated guitar, which was always compared to Roger McGuinn’s work in The Byrds.
-Along with Buck, the rhythm section contributed heavily to song composition; Mike Mills’ harmony vocals and melodic bass-lines were also an important part of the ensemble sound, while drummer Bill Berry provided a solid back-beat and contributed the music for some of the band’s best known songs like ‘Man On The Moon’ and ‘Everybody Hurts’.
+Along with Buck, the rhythm section contributed heavily to writing the band’s music.
+Mike Mills’ harmony vocals and melodic bass-lines were also an important part of the ensemble sound, while drummer Bill Berry provided a solid back-beat and contributed the music for some of the band’s best-known songs like ‘Man On The Moon’ and ‘Everybody Hurts’.

 Bill Berry left the band before 1998’s Up; losing a member of the original quartet disturbed their peculiar synergy and they were never quite the same.
-R.E.M. released four more albums after 1998’s Up, which I haven’t covered below.
-I don’t think they ever disgraced themselves, although 2004’s Around The Sun is probably their least highly regarded album, but they arguably diminished their legacy by outstaying their welcome.
+They arguably diminished their legacy by outstaying their welcome.

 R.E.M.’s five albums for IRS Records are all very strong; albums like Murmur and Lifes Rich Pageant are classics of 1980s college rock.
 While their major label albums were less consistent, all of their 1990s’ albums have some very strong material, and they produced one very strong album with 1992’s acoustic and gloomy Automatic for the People.
 Their 1990s’ catalogue is also notably more diverse than their work in the 1980s.